 Hart, Schaffner and Marx evolved from the men’s shop Harry and Max Hart opened in 1872, in Chicago, where clothing was desperately needed after the Great Chicago Fire.
-As the local population’s desperate need for clothing subsided, their quality and their focus improved.
-In 1879, Marcus Marx bought into the company and in 1887 Joseph Schaffner followed and they became Hart Schaffner and Marx.
+As the local population’s urgent need for clothing subsided, their quality and focus improved.
+In 1879, Marcus Marx bought into the company, and in 1887 Joseph Schaffner followed, becoming Hart Schaffner and Marx.

 See also: Fashionaire